USFWS/secas/_posts/2023-11-17-Southeast-conservation-lands-of-the-future-SECAS-at-SEAFWA-2023.md

 <figure>
   <img src="http://secassoutheast.org/images/SEAFWA2023_paneldiscussion.jpg" alt="Photo of panel discussion at SEAFWA symposium with speakers seated in an arc"/>
-  <figcaption>Nate Muenks, SECAS Point of Contact for the Missouri Department of Conservation, speaks during the panel discussion at the SECAS symposium at SEAFWA 2023.</figcaption>
+  <figcaption>Nate Muenks, SECAS Point of Contact for the Missouri Department of Conservation, speaks during the panel discussion at the SECAS symposium at SEAFWA 2023.
+Photo by Hilary Morris, USFWS.</figcaption>
 </figure>

 This panel discussion set the stage for continued dialogue within the partnership to guide future strategic direction, identify opportunities for voluntary, landscape-scale collaboration, and address barriers for working across organizational boundaries.